SDK API Reference

 Java

-List<StoredInstrument> instruments = Payrails.getStoredInstruments(null);
+List<StoredInstrument> instruments = session.getStoredInstruments(null);

-List<StoredInstrument> cardInstruments = Payrails.getStoredInstruments(PaymentMethod.card);
+List<StoredInstrument> cardInstruments = session.getStoredInstruments(PaymentMethod.card);

 payButton.setStoredInstrument(cardInstruments.get(0));